jjaytiya/Project-3-NLP/README.md

 ## **Approach**
 To understand seller concerns and priorities:
-1. Data was scraped from Reddit communities focused on Printify and Printful.
+1. Data was retrieved from Reddit's API for communities focused on Printify and Printful.
 2. Text preprocessing techniques were applied, including:
-   - Removing special characters.
+   - Removing special characters
-   - Tokenizing, lemmatizing, and stemming words.
+   - Tokenizing, lemmatizing, and stemming words
-   - Vectorizing text data for analysis.
+   - Vectorizing text data for analysis
 3. Analysis was conducted to identify commonly mentioned topics and patterns.

 ### **Dataset Structure**
-- **Input (X):** Combined post titles and body text (`merged_df['title'] + " " + merged_df['body']`).
+- **Input (X):** Combined post titles and body text (`merged_df['title'] + " " + merged_df['body']`)
-- **Output (y):** Source platform (`merged_df['source']`).
+- **Output (y):** Source platform (`merged_df['source']`)

 ## **Key Findings**
 ![alt text](https://github.com/jjaytiya/Project-3-NLP/blob/main/images/Top10_mentions.png)

 ### **Topic Trends by Platform**
 1. **Shipping**
-   - Ranked #1 for Printify but #3 for Printful, showing its slightly higher importance for Printify users.
+   - Ranked #1 for Printify but #3 for Printful, showing its slightly higher importance for Printify users

 2. **Etsy Integration**
-   - Ranked #2 for Printify but #1 for Printful, suggesting Etsy is equally or more crucial to Printify sellers.
+   - Ranked #2 for Printify but #1 for Printful, suggesting Etsy is equally or more crucial to Printify sellers

 3. **Common Themes**
-   - Both platforms emphasize product customization, marketplace integration, and shipping.
+   - Both platforms emphasize product customization, marketplace integration, and shipping
-   - Printful users frequently discuss more on products and especially clothes.
+   - Printful users more frequently discuss products, especially clothes
-   - Printify users often highlight concerns with new feature updates and seek platform support.
+   - Printify users commonly raise concerns about feature updates and seek platform support
 ## **Conclusions**
-- Sellers on both platforms prioritize customization, shipping, and marketplace compatibility.
+- Sellers on both platforms prioritize customization, shipping, and marketplace compatibility
-- Printful users may be more focused on product niches like clothing and detailed platform features.
+- Printful users may be more focused on product niches like clothing and detailed platform features
-- Printify users appear to seek for support.
+- Printify users appear to seek support

 This analysis provides actionable insights into what factors matter most to POD sellers, helping aspiring entrepreneurs navigate the journey to success.
 ```